What if you had a very tiny mole and one day, realized it was no longer tiny – yet everything else about it looked perfectly normal?

-This month (August) I did a full body exam, and a mole caught my attention.
+One day in August I did a full body exam, and a mole caught my attention.
 It just didn’t seem like it had been there before.

 I checked my 10-year-old mole map.
 The mole is located just out of visual range if I’m looking at my outstretched leg from above.

 I had indicated the mole, 10 years ago, with an arrow pointing to just under my leg in the drawing, and had put the word “tiny.”

 To my fear, the mole I was looking at this month was not tiny.
 It was at least the same size as two nearby moles – which I’d never consider as tiny.